|

-Wildlife Photographer Suzi Eszterhas Shares Some of Her Favorite Moments
+A PHOTOGRAPHIC MEMORY Wildlife Photographer Suzi Eszterhas Shares Some of Her Favorite Moments

-It isn’t every day that a wildlife photographer snaps a photo destined to become an iconographic representation of a world in peril.
+By Erin CaslavkaIt isn’t every day that a wildlife photographer snaps a photo destined to become an iconographic representation of a world in peril.
 But that’s just what respected nature photographer Suzi Eszterhas did when she shot a picture that ended up on the cover of TIME Magazine’s Special Issue: The Global Warming Survival Guide.
+On the cover of that publication, a lone penguin stands atop an ice floe, silhouetted against the stark background of a white-on-white world.
+His head is turned sideways as if in an apparent effort to answer the question: ‘Where do I go from here?’

 But even if the iconic penguin doesn’t know the answer to that particular riddle, Eszterhas seems to: she remains actively engaged in her own personal pursuit of photographic excellence, and is simultaneously committed to sharing her love of the wild with others who want to develop their own photographic skills.